Tattoo Removal Cost in 2026: What To Expect by Size, Color & Sessions

 Main Factors That Affect Tattoo Removal Cost

-How Many Sessions Should Clients Expect?
+How Many Sessions Should You Expect?

 In reality, a typical professional black tattoo might need 6–10 sessions.
 Color pieces, cover-ups, or heavy saturation can push into the 10–15+ session range.
 Amateur or stick-and-poke tattoos sometimes clear in 3–6 sessions, but not always.